Estimated reading time:6 minutes, 22 seconds

 Despite Futsal being an amateur sport the promotion has already been very professional with the DFB Futsal Cup attracting large audiences compared to other developing amateur Futsal nations.
 How do you see the DFB growing the sport further across the country?

-We believe that all our activities help to increase awareness of futsal in our country and with increased knowledge, the number of players and teams is increasing and will continue to.
+We believe that all our activities help to increase awareness of futsal in our country.
+Plus, with increased knowledge, the number of players and teams is increasing and will continue to.
 Without the commitment of our Association, there would be no development in our country.

 To increase awareness and participation in our point of view, the most important aspect concerns good TV coverage.
 So, it is our aim to have live coverage of our first international matches.
 If sports fans can watch and see our national team playing, it will increase awareness and interest in futsal.
 This is the best way to increase the knowledge about futsal and to convince fans that futsal is a great attractive sport for players as well as spectators.